Why Do People Fall Back into Homosexuality?—Part 3

-This six-part series is also available on our website, and is on the print edition of our Winter Harvest News (just part one).
-But we love to get comments, so feel free to read John’s posts over the next several days and give us your comments!
+This six-part series is also available on our website.
+We love to receive feedback, so feel free to send us your comments!

 This reminds me of a line from the movie, Shadowlands, the story of C.S.
 Lewis and his wife, Joy.
 In the movie, he was once congratulated on his wife’s remission from cancer.
 One of his college friends tells Lewis that his prayers seem to be changing things.
 Lewis’ response is remarkable.
 He says, “Oh, I don’t pray to change things.
 Prayer changes me.”
-Whether or not Lewis actually said those words in the movie, it is still a profound and true statement.
+Whether or not Lewis actually said those words in real life, it is still a profound and true statement.

 Bringing our hurtful, unbelieving, struggling hearts before the Lord in true honesty (as honest and true as the psalmist of Psalm 88, whose words are scathing!) is crucial for any believer, and especially so for someone who is struggling with homosexuality.
 Prayer must turn from attention to self to attention to the One who loves us, no matter our sin or struggle.
 He does care; he does pay attention.
 But he wants, first and foremost, our hearts to be dependent on him and not on getting his gifts, like changed circumstances, so that we can go on and live our lives as we please.